A pair-based approximation for simplicial contagion: Results

+We are now ready to compare the predictions of the pair-based mean-field approximation with the results of stochastic simulations of the simplicial SIS model on synthetic simplicial complexes generated by the random simplicial complex (RSC) model, namely a higher-order generalization of the Erd\"os-Rényi model for random networks \cite{iacopini2019simplicial}.
+We focus on the time evolution $\rho(t) = \av{I(t)}$ of the fraction of infected individuals, and on its steady-state value $\rho^*$.
+In particular, we study $\rho^*$ as a function of the model parameters, specifically the rescaled infection rates $\lambda = k\beta/\mu$ and $\lambda_\Delta = k_\Delta \beta_\Delta / \mu$.

-Since in the individual-based approximation of the simplicial SIS model, $\rho^*$ as a function of $\lambda$ can exhibit a bistable regime \cite{iacopini2019simplicial}, to check whether the same behavior also appears in the pair-based approximation, for each setting of the parameters we carry out simulations starting from two different initial conditions of $\rho(0)$, one with a very low fraction of initially infected individuals, $\rho(0) = 10^{-6}$, and another with a higher fraction, $\rho(0) = 0.8$.
-Once fixed the initial fraction of infected individuals $\av{I}_0$, from which it follows $\av{S}_0 = 1-\av{I}_0$, the initial conditions of the state variables of the pair-based approximation are set as:
+While for the individual-based approximation an analytical evaluation of both the stationary density $\rho^*$ and the condition for the emergence of a saddle-node bifurcation (which marks the onset of the bistability region) can be carried out, for the pair-based approximation this is not possible.
+Consequently, for the pair-based model, we obtain the stationary density $\rho^*$ through numerical integration of Eqs.~\eqref{eq:sis_simplagion_secondorder_normalized} over a sufficiently long time window, ensuring that the system has reached the steady-state.
+To investigate the possible onset of a bistable behavior in the pair-based approximation, for each parameter setting, we integrate the model using two distinct initial conditions: a very low fraction of initially infected individuals and a high (close to one) fraction.
+Having fixed the initial fraction of infected individuals $\av{I}_0$, from which it follows $\av{S}_0 = 1-\av{I}_0$, we set the initial conditions of the pair variables as

-Finally, to integrate the pair-based approximation, we need to evaluate $\phi$, namely the fraction of closed triangles over all triplets in the simplicial complex, which is an input parameter of Eqs.~\eqref{eq:4node_motif_relation}.
-For a RSC with $N$ nodes, an average number of $1$-simplices equal to $k$, and an average number of $2$-simplices equal to $k_\Delta$, the expected number of closed triplets is given by:
+Finally, to integrate the pair-based model, we need to evaluate $\phi$, namely the fraction of closed triangles over all triplets in the simplicial complex, which is an input parameter of Eqs.~\eqref{eq:4node_motif_relation}.
+For a RSC with $N$ nodes, an average number of $1$-simplices equal to $k$, and an average number of $2$-simplices equal to $k_\Delta$, the expected number of closed triplets is given by